Skip to main content

 How Do Macronutrients Directly Influence the HPA Axis?

 The link between diet and the stress axis is direct and profound.
-Unstable is a potent physiological stressor.
+Unstable blood glucose is a potent physiological stressor.
 A meal high in refined carbohydrates causes a rapid spike in blood glucose, followed by a sharp drop.

 This hypoglycemia is interpreted by the hypothalamus as a threat, triggering an HPA axis response and a release of cortisol to mobilize stored glucose.
 For a perimenopausal woman with an already sensitized HPA axis, this dietary-induced cortisol spike can significantly worsen mood and anxiety symptoms.